Brihadratha dynasty: Sahadeva

 According to scripture, Sahadeva was the son of Jarasandha placed on the throne of Magadha by the Pandava after the assassination of Jarasandha.
 Sahadeva has fought the Kurukshetra War on the side of the Pandavas.
 According to the Puranas, he was killed in the Kurukshetra War by Shakuni, along with his cousin Jayadeva.
 He was succeeded by Somadhi.

 Later rulers

 Somadhi (or Somphi) was the son of Sahadeva and was placed on the throne of Magadha by the Pandavas after he agreed to be their subordinate.

 End of dynasty

-The last of the Brihadratha dynasty was Ripunjaya, who was killed by a minister named Punika (Pulika).
+The last of the Brihadratha dynasty was Ripunjaya, who was killed by a minister named Punika (Pulika) according to the Puranas.
 After the death of Ripunjaya, Punika placed his son Pradyota on the throne and founded the Pradyota dynasty in 682 BCE.